ibm-cloud-architecture/refarch-asset-analytics/docs/cassandra/readme.md

 The use of Vnodes is generally  considered  to be a good practice as they eliminate the need to perform manual token assignment, distribute workload across all nodes in a cluster when nodes are added or removed.
 It helps rebuilding dead nodes faster.
 Vnode reduces the size of SSTables which can improve read performance.
 Cassandra best practices set the number of tokens per Cassandra node to 256.

+Avoid getting multiple node instances on the same physical host, so use `podAntiAffinity`.

 #### Using our configurations
 You can reuse the yaml config files under `deployment/cassandra` folder to configure a Service to expose Cassandra externally, create static persistence volumes, and statefulSet to deploy Cassandra image.